raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 ## Standalone crypt attack

-During World War II cryptographers at Bletchley Park were working hard to try to break the Enigma cipher by hand.
+During WWII, cryptographers at Bletchley Park were working hard to try to break the Enigma cipher by hand.
 In this next section, we will develop a brute force crypt attack on the Enigma cipher text using a Raspberry Pi.

 A brute force attack is simply an exhaustive search over all possible machine settings to try and find which one was used.
-For the time being, we will ignore the plug board setting (and assume that is known).
+For the time being, we will ignore the plugboard setting (and assume that is known).

-Here is the message that was intercepted
+Here is the message that was intercepted:

 ![Intercepted message](images/intercepted-message.png)

 We will use a crib text with our cipher text, which is a guess at what the cipher text might be.
 This may seem like a cheat, but is actually exploiting a weakness of the Enigma system as used during WWII.
 Some of the text in messages was predictable, especially at the start.
-For example weather report messages were a good source of cribs as they often contained the word "WETTER" which is the German word for "weather".
+For example, weather report messages were a good source of cribs, as they often contained the word "WETTER", the German word for "weather".

 We will use this crib to help us launch the brute force attack: